sethagee/minima/_posts/2022-02-05-MCMC-intro.md

 $$ E[f(X)] \approx \frac{1}{n} \sum_{t=1}^n f(X_t). $$

-That is, we can approximate the population mean $$ f(X) $$ using the sample mean above.
-As long as we draw the $$ X_t $$ independently, an accurate approximation is guaranteed by laws of large numbers by increasing the value of $$ n $$.
+That is, we can approximate the population mean of $$ f(X) $$ using the sample mean above.
+As long as we draw the $$ X_t $$ independently, an accurate approximation is guaranteed by laws of large numbers, as $$ n $$ goes to infinity.
 However, this is infeasible given that the distribution $$ \pi $$ can be very non-standard.
 This is not necessarily a problem, and we can sample dependently as long as the samples are drawn throughout the possible values of $$ \pi $$ in the correct proportions.